-The 1937-D “3 Legged” Buffalo Nickel (Buy on eBay) is unique variety which remains very popular with collectors.
-The coin takes its name from the fact that the buffalo on the reverse of the coin appears to only have three legs.
+The 1937-D “3 Legged” Buffalo Nickel (Buy on eBay) is a unique variety that remains very popular with collectors.
+The coin takes its name from the fact that the buffalo on the reverse of the coin appears only to have three legs.
 The front foreleg was removed by over-polishing the die, leaving only the hoof.
-Collector fascination with the unusual appearance has made this one of the most famous coins of the 20th century.
+Collectors fascination with the unusual appearance has made this one of the most famous coins of the 20th century.

 During normal production of 1937 nickels at the Denver Mint, excessive die clashing had occurred.
 A die clash takes place when the obverse and reverse dies strike each other without a planchet between them and part of the image from one die is impressed upon the other.
 The clashing was noted by a newly hired and somewhat inexperienced Mint employee.
 He attempted to remove clash marks by extensively re-polishing the dies.
 During the re-polishing of the reverse die, one of the buffalo’s legs was inadvertently removed.
 Either overlooked or not deemed important, the reverse die was put back into production.
 The coins struck from the die were quickly released into circulation.